 IN THE MILITARY

-The commander told Monk, a devout evangelical Christian, that they weren’t on the same page, and that if he didn’t get on the same page, she would find another place for him to work.
+Problems began when Monk, a devout Christian and 19-year veteran of the U.S. Air Force, was told by his commander that they weren’t on the “same page,” regarding same-sex marriage, and that if he didn’t “get on the same page,” she would find another place for him to work.

-Later, Valenzuela ordered Monk to answer the question of whether people who object to gay marriage are discriminating.
+Later, the commanding officer ordered Monk to answer the question of whether people who object to gay marriage are discriminating.
 Monk responded that he could not answer in the way she wanted, fearing an honest response would put him in legal trouble.

 At that point, Monk was relieved of his duties.
 In addition, he was informed that he was “no longer allowed to be physically present” in the building or facilities in which he previously served.